-Read an extract from What Are You Going Through, an unexpectedly life-affirming novel about choosing to die by National Book Award winner and bestselling author of The Friend, Sigrid Nunez.
+Read an extract from What Are You Going Through, a luminous, heartbreaking and life-affirming novel by National Book Award winner and bestselling author of The Friend, Sigrid Nunez.

 It’s down to two places, she said.
 One was a summer house on an island off the southern Atlantic coast.
 It belonged to the family of a cousin of hers who wasn’t planning to use it till later in the season.
 She and this cousin had never known each other well, but when he first heard about her illness he was kind enough to offer it for a little getaway.
 She’d been there once, many years ago, for a wedding, and she remembered how beautiful the house and the beach were, but even this early in the season the island was likely to be full of tourists, she said, and it was not so easy to get to, and besides, she said, I don’t want to spend the last days of my life in a red state.